Rolfing® Press Coverage, Articles, and Research

 Result: The pelvic lift increased the tone of the parasympathetic nervous system.
 This is usually associated with decreased levels of stress.

-Project: Children's Project; three year pilot study in Philadelphia, PA conducted by a group of Rolfers led by Robert Toporek, 1978; monograph "The Promise of Rolfing Children" reported on this study published in 1981.
+Project: Children's Project; three year pilot study in Philadelphia, PA conducted by a group of Rolfers, 1978; monograph "The Promise of Rolfing Children" reported on this study published in 1981.
 Each child's photograph before Session 1 and after Session 10 and some two and three years later were shown.
 A summary of results gathered from interviewing the parents and Rolfer's comments documented the changes.

 Result: This pilot study with children demonstrated that:- A dramatic improvement in the children's physical, psychological and behavioral patterns had occurred.